 A person who routinely hides and lies about going to sexually oriented businesses does not feel satisfied or guilt-free.
 In fact, if you ask someone who used to go to adult bookstores or massage parlors how they felt when they left, they’re likely to say they felt like “scum” or thought of themselves as a loser for being there.

 Believe it or not, many betrayed partners actually forget about the sexually oriented business that used to cause them panic attacks.
 One day they notice that they drove by an adult bookstore or other sexually oriented business earlier in the day and they weren’t aware of it at all.
 And some partners—years after discovery and disclosure—feel pain and even compassion about these dark places and the people inside who are hiding and hurting.

 And before you go, if you’d like some hope that change truly does happen, read my article from June 2016 about the adult bookstore across the street from my office that turned into a BBQ restaurant (The Pit Room).
 You can read the whole article here.
 I’m pleased to report that The Pit Room has become a very popular Texas BBQ destination.

 Are you struggling with triggers?
-My next Taming Triggers Solution Online Course starts November 2.
-If you’d like to be on the list to be the first to receive updates about the course as well as free presentation about the Taming Triggers Solution process, sign up here.
+My next Taming Triggers Solution Online Course starts in Spring 2018.
+If you’d like to be on the list to be the first to receive updates about the course as well as a free presentation about the Taming Triggers Solution process, sign up here.